POST/v2/namespaces/:namespace

 Setting a Customer Managed Encryption Key (CMEK) will encrypt all data in a namespace using a secret coming from your cloud KMS.
 Once set, all subsequent writes to this namespace will be encrypted, but data written prior to this upsert will be unaffected.

 Currently, turbopuffer does not re-encrypt data when you rotate key versions, meaning old data will remain encrypted using older key verisons, while fresh writes will be encrypted using the latest versions.
 Revoking old key versions will cause data loss.
-To re-encrypt your data using a more recent key, use the export API to re-upsert into a new namespace.
+To re-encrypt your data using a more recent key, use the export API to re-upsert into a new namespace, or use copy_from_namespace with a different encryption key to copy to a newly encrypted namespace.

 Response